StudyFrenchSpanish

 1. The free version offers everything

-Many apps are free to download but have a paid subscription and have a limited free version, which is more like a trial version.
+Many apps are free to download but have a paid subscription and a limited free version, which is more like a trial version.

 You can only do the first few exercises in a course and need to pay to go on.